Delivering best in class human centered design in government to reimagine one of the nation’s most critical public facing systems.

 Delivering unparalleled performance, on time and on budget, the men and women of COREONYX delivered on the President’s vision with the flawless launch of the Social Security Administration’s reengineered website, SSA.gov.

 The stakes could not have been higher in reimagining SSA’s system–that encompassed more than 78,000 portals interfacing with multiple information systems, while providing access to a vast array of benefits and services needed by Americans on-line.
 The system had to work the first time it went live and had to be 100% available.
-To achieve this goal, the incredible team of COREONYX designers, engineers, developers, content strategists, and analysts along with our federal and industry subject matter experts, delivered a reimagined best-in-class digital platform, engineered from top to bottom to support and empower Americans in obtaining SSA benefits.
+To achieve this goal, the incredible team of COREONYX designers, engineers, developers, content strategists, and analysts along with our federal and industry subject matter experts, delivered a reimagined best-in-class human centric digital platform, engineered from top to bottom to support and empower Americans in obtaining SSA benefits.
+With the launch of SSA.gov, COREONYX has set the standard for human centered design in government.

 While achieving “best in class” is aspirational for some, COREONYX achieves this accolade every day, in everything we do.